Make your mission, vision and values a reality.

 While one could almost certainly laundry-list at least 40 or more solid practices, let’s focus on six that you can integrate with your MVV quite easily:

 - Training and development

 Want to learn more about the other our aspects of integration: performance review process, job descriptions, communication process and training and development?
 Join us at CLA’s Outcomes Conference in Dallas, April 4-6.
 We look forward to sharing with you our successful format on how to develop a high-performance HR system for your organization.

 Mark A. Griffin is the founder and chief consultant of In His Name HR LLC.
 In His Name HR helps organizations build HR programs based on MVV.
-Mark will be at the Outcomes Conference 2017, teaching a workshop called, Managing Employees to Success , on Thursday, April 6 at 2:00 PM.
+Mark was at the Outcomes Conference 2017, and taught a workshop called, Managing Employees to Success .

 Today is your day!